Angel-O/globeapp/README.md

 ### Running Services

-1. from a terminal run `docker-compose up` in the root of the project: this will run all servcices simultaneously
+1. from a terminal run `docker-compose up` at the root of the project: this will run all servcices simultaneously

 Each service can be run (and stopped) separately using the docker CLI